maianhdang/EPI853B/README.md

   - Check, based on the sign of the 2nd derivatives that the function is concave.

 However, in the vast majority of the cases we cannot find a closed-form for the ML estimates.
 In these cases we use numerical methods.
-We will consider three methods:
+There are many numerical methdos for optimizing a function, we will briefly consider three approaches: grid search, Newton-Rapson and general purpouse optimization algorithm (functions `optim` and `optimize` in R).

 **1. Grid search**